d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 If you are not logged in yet, use this flag along with the user and URL flags to login.
 Use the provided iLO password corresponding to the username you gave to login.

-- **--https**
+- **-privatecert User CA Certificate, --privateusercert**

-Use the provided CA bundle or SSL certificate with your login to connect securely to the system in remote mode.
-This flag has no effect in local mode.
+Specify a user CA certificate file path for certificate based authentication with iLO.

 - **--includelogs**